T-duality and hints of generalized geometry in string $\alpha'$ corrections: On the T-duality completion of the type II alpha'**3 correction

 We now proceed to reexamine the tree-level eight-derivative terms in the type II effective action.
 While a complete T-duality invariant was presented in \cite{Garousi:2020gio,Garousi:2020lof}, and shown to reduce to (\ref{eq:ans}) in \cite{Garousi:2021ikb}, our aim is to reformulate the invariant in a more natural stringy framework.
 One of the complications of working with higher derivative effective actions is that field redefinitions can often be used to transform the action into different, but physically equivalent forms.
 For the case at hand, the couplings in \cite{Garousi:2020gio} were obtained in a particular basis given in \cite{Garousi:2020mqn} and then reformulated using field redefinitions into a new basis given in \cite{Garousi:2020lof} that avoids explicit derivatives of the ten-dimensional dilaton.

+We approach T-duality invariance of the action by focusing at each order of $H$ separately starting at $\mathcal{O}(H^{0})$.
+This is because higher derivative terms of order $H^{2n}$ do not affect the counterterms introduced at $\mathcal{O}(H^{2n-2})$.
+Note, however, that the converse is not true as field redefinitions explicitly raise but do not reduce the order of $H$ as can be seen from \eqref{eq:Ndotelim} and \eqref{F bar}.
+For this reason, we can study each order of $H$ separately but can only comment on the T-duality invariance up to that order.

+Our first goal is to verify T-duality at order $\mathcal{O}(H^0)$ in which a similar approach was taken in \cite{Codina:2020kvj} by focusing on only the $\mathcal{O}(H^{0})$ order in the cosmologoical reduction.
+We then verify the $H^{2}R^{3}$ couplings found via string amplitudes in \cite{Liu:2019ses}.
+For this purpose, we can truncate to $\mathcal{O}(H^2)$ and make comments about the T-duality of the string action only up to that order.

 As discussed in section~\ref{sec:hgg}, dilaton and Ricci terms must be partnered together in order to maintain T-duality invariance.
 It is easy to check that the basis in \cite{Garousi:2020lof} avoids both Ricci and dilaton couplings, so there is no conflict with T-duality.
 However, from direct string computations, it is well known that the pure gravity sector gives rise to a correction of the form